 Skin cancer affects hundreds of thousands of people every year in the United States.
 Among the most common types of skin cancer is the nonmelanoma cancer that often afflicts the face and neck area.
 Removal of the cancerous cells on the body can often lead to deformities and loss of function in the affected area.

-At Columbia Aesthetic Plastic Surgery in Columbia, Maryland, board-certified plastic surgeon Dr. Eric Chang understands that restoring an aesthetically pleasing, natural-looking result after skin cancer surgery is an important part of the healing process.
-He uses the most advanced techniques to help men and women regain aesthetic satisfaction and functionality of the afflicted area.
+At Columbia Aesthetic Plastic Surgery in Columbia, Maryland, our plastic surgeons understand that restoring an aesthetically pleasing, natural-looking result after skin cancer surgery is an important part of the healing process.
+They use the most advanced techniques to help men and women regain aesthetic satisfaction and functionality of the afflicted area.

-If you have been diagnosed with skin cancer, or are considering skin cancer reconstruction, it’s worth a visit with Dr. Chang.
-Request a consultation or call us at (410) 740-9330 to schedule an appointment with him.
+If you have been diagnosed with skin cancer, or are considering skin cancer reconstruction, it’s worth a visit to our office.
+Request a consultation or call us at (410) 740-9330 to schedule an appointment.

 A Modern Approach

 Having skin cancer can be an extremely emotional time.
-Dr. Chang offers his experience and expertise to help you understand your options and decide which techniques are right for you.
-He will also walk you through the procedure process, discuss pre- and post-operative care, and discuss expectations for outcomes.
-He uses a patient-centered approach by thoroughly examining all aspects of the affected area of the skin including the size, location, and depth, patient medical history, personal habits, and aesthetic concerns.
-This will help him consider all options for optimal results.
+Our plastic surgeons offer their experience and expertise to help you understand your options and decide which techniques are right for you.
+They will also walk you through the procedure process, discuss pre- and post-operative care, and discuss expectations for outcomes.
+They use a patient-centered approach by thoroughly examining all aspects of the affected area of the skin including the size, location, and depth, patient medical history, personal habits, and aesthetic concerns.
+This will help to determine all options for optimal results.